alejandrogq/rails3-templates/README.md

 Usage
 =====
+In order to use these templates, you should clone the repo and refer to the templates from your local file system:

-`rails new app_name -J -m http://github.com/recrea/rails3-templates/main.rb`
+`rails new app_name -J -m rails3-templates/main.rb`

 Gems
 ====